If you’re a business owner in a position where you can’t afford to pay your suppliers, things will undoubtedly be doused with negativity right now.

 Formal payment arrangements (CVAs)

 Perhaps your business’ problems are only set to be relatively short-term, if so it may be that your company has a viable future.
-In this instance a formal solution such as a Company Voluntary Arrangement (CVA) may be the right option for you.
+In this instance a formal solution such as a company voluntary agreement may be the right option for you.

 On the most basic level a CVA functions as a legally-binding payment plan between your outstanding creditors and yourself.
 This will make your monthly payments reduce to a more manageable level, and depending on what you can afford to pay back, a certain level of debt may even be written off all together.